torchpipe/torchpipe/README.md

 ## How does it work?

-## How to
+## How to add (or override) a backend

 ## Version Migration Notes

 The core functionality of [TorchPipe (v0)](https://github.com/torchpipe/torchpipe/tree/v0) has been extracted into the standalone Omniback library.

-TorchPipe (v1, this version)  is a collection of deep learning computation backends built on  Omniback library, primarily integrating third-party libraries including TensorRT, OpenCV, and LibTorch.
+TorchPipe (v1, this version)  is a collection of deep learning computation backends built on  Omniback library.
 Not all computation backends from TorchPipe (v0) have been ported to TorchPipe (v1) yet.